-When the overal1 size, shape, shock requirements and mounting and cable entry arrangements for the console have been established and the units and spare unit spaces agreed, the next step is to layout the positions of the units in the console.
-It is clearly necessary to have some knowledge of the systems, the functions of the controls indications which are fitted.
-Information on:
+When overall size, shape, shock requirements, and mounting and cable entry arrangements for the console have been established and the units and spare unit spaces agreed, the next step is to lay out the positions of the units in the console.
+It is clearly necessary to have some knowledge of the systems and of the functions of the controls and indications that are fitted.
+Information has to be considered on:

-- a. frequency of use.
+- (a) frequency of use;

-- accuracy and speed of operation required.
+- (b) accuracy and speed of operation;

-- c. effect on system of delay or error.
+- (c) effect on system of delay or error;

-- d. association with other displays and controls.
+- (d) association with other displays and consoles.

-has to be considered.
-The following are some of the principles and guidelines which are followed when siting individual units:
+The following are some of the principles and guidelines observed when siting individual units:

-- a. the most important and most often used controls are positioned within easiest reach. - associated controls are grouped together. - c. indicator or dial displays are placed with, and above, their associated controls. - d. steering units are sited on the centre line of the console with tape repeaters directly above steering units. - e. important controls are preferred to be used by the right hand and take a larger share of the task load. - f. headset sockets (which are normally ancillaries and not VCS units proper) are located so that the leads do not trail across the face of the console.
+- (a) the most important and most often used controls are positioned within easiest reach; - (b) associated controls are grouped together; - (c) indicator or dial displays are placed with, and above, their associated controls; - (d) steering units are sited on the centre line of the console with tape repeaters sited directly above them; - (e) important controls which take a larger share of the load task are preferred to be used by the right hand; - (f) sockets for headsets (which are normally ancillaries and not VCS units proper) are located so that the leads do not trail across the face of the console.

-The above requirements invariably lead to conflicting claims for the prime positions and some degree of compromise has to be accepted.
-This is only done however after agreement with system sponsors as well as user interests.
+These requirements invariably lead to conflicting claims for the prime positions and some degree of compromise has to be accepted.
+This is done, however, only after agreement with system sponsors as well as with user interests.

-Often final agreement can be reached only at a mock-up inspection.
-The more important compartments of a warship are mocked-up in detail in wood and hardboard, see Fig 9, and these are used as the basic tool for finalisation of compartment layouts and VCS console sketch designs.
+FIG. 8-CONSOLE ELEVATION SHOWING ARM REACHES, VIEWING DISTANCES AND FOOT-REST LEVELS Often final agreement can be reached only at a mock-up inspection.
+The more important compartments are mocked up in detail in wood and hardboard (see FIG. 9) and these are used as the basic tool for finalization of compartment layouts and VCS console sketch designs.